 |WTC (Ironman) Legal||Yes, up to 84 F Water Temp||Yes|

-Swimskins are meant to be worn over your tri-suit and are taken off after your swim in transition.
+Swimskins are meant to be worn over your tri-suit and are taken off after your swim in transition, rather like a wetsuit.

 A triathlon swimskin is a specialized swimwear designed for use during the swimming leg of a triathlon.
 It offers improved hydrodynamics, reduced drag, and added buoyancy to enhance a triathlete’s performance in the water.